dheera/ros-motor-romeo-quad/README.md

 This is a ROS node for the Romeo BLE Quad and corresponding code for the STM32 on the Romeo BLE Quad.
 It enables controlling 4 motors and read all encoder data via TTL serial.

+This is the only reasonably-priced 4-channel brushed motor controller I could find, and useful for small low-power indoor mecanum-drive robots.
+It's not very high power but it's priced right at $40.
+(Two 2x7A RoboClaws would cost you an insane $164).
 * [Romeo BLE Quad](https://www.dfrobot.com/product-1563.html)

 ## Parameters: